History of Spain: Visigothic Hispania (5th–8th centuries)

-The first Germanic tribes to invade Hispania arrived in the 5th century, as the Roman Empire decayed.
-The Visigoths, Suebi, Vandals and Alans arrived in Hispania by crossing the Pyrenees mountain range, leading to the establishment of the Suebi Kingdom in Gallaecia, in the northwest and the Vandal Kingdom of Vandalusia (Andalusia).
-The Romanized Visigoths entered Hispania in 415.
-After the conversion of their monarchy to Roman Catholicism and after conquering the disordered Suebic territories in the northwest and Byzantine territories in the southeast, the Visigothic Kingdom of Toledo eventually encompassed a great part of the peninsula.
+The first Barbarian tribes to invade Hispania arrived in 409 from Gaul The Suebi, Vandals and Alans arrived by crossing the Pyrenees mountain range, leading to the establishment of the Suebi Kingdom in Gallaecia, in the northwest and the Vandal Kingdom of Vandalusia (Andalusia).
+Their influence increased rapidly because the Roman army had been largely withdrawn from Spain due to the civil war.

+On behalf of the Romans, a Gothic army recaptured Hispania temporarily in the period 415-418.

 As Rome declined, Germanic tribes invaded the former empire.
 Some were foederati, tribes enlisted to serve in Roman armies and given land as payment, while others, such as the Vandals, took advantage of the empire's weakening defenses to plunder.
 Those tribes that survived took over existing Roman institutions, and created successor-kingdoms to the Romans in various parts of Europe.
-Hispania was taken over by the Visigoths after 410.

-At the same time, there was a process of "Romanization" of the Germanic and Hunnic tribes.
-The Visigoths, for example, were converted to Arian Christianity around 360, even before they were pushed into imperial territory by the expansion of the Huns.
+At the same time, there was a process of "Romanization" of the Barbarian tribes.
+The Goths, for example, were converted to Arian Christianity around 360, even before they were pushed into imperial territory by the expansion of the Huns.

-The Visigoths, having sacked Rome two years earlier, arrived in Gaul in 412, founding the Visigothic kingdom of Toulouse (in the south of modern France) and gradually expanded their influence into Hispania after the battle of Vouillé (507) at the expense of the Vandals and Alans, who moved on into North Africa without leaving much permanent mark on Hispanic culture.
-The Visigothic Kingdom shifted its capital to Toledo and reached a high point during the reign of Leovigild.
+The Visigoths arrived in Gaul in 412, where they received land from the Romans in Aquitania in exchange for military help.
+When Roman authority eroded around the middle of the fifth century, they behaved more and more independently, Toulouse became their main city and after the death of emperor Majorian they extended their influence to Spain.
+Their king Euric declared himself independent and in the Spanish War of Euric conquered the Iberian Peninsula.

+After their loss against the Franks in battle of Vouillé (507) the Visigoths shifted their capital to Toledo and reached a high point during the reign of Liuvigild.
+After the conversion of their monarchy to Chalcedonian Christianity and after conquering the disordered Suebic territories in the northwest and Byzantine territories in the southeast, the Visigothic Kingdom of Toledo eventually encompassed a great part of the peninsula.